Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    "locked","boolean","Whether the post has been locked. https://www.reddit.com/r/modnews/comments/3qguqv/moderators_lock_a_post/"
    "visited","boolean",""
    "removed_by","string?","The name of the redditor who removed this post. `null` if not removed or the current user is not a moderator of the subreddit."
-   "num_reports","unknown?",""
+   "num_reports","integer?","`null` if current user is not a mod of the submission's subreddit."
    "distinguished","string?","`null` if not distinguished, otherwise `"moderator"` or `"admin"`."
    "subreddit_id","string","The full ID36 of the subreddit that was posted to.
 E.g., `t5_2qzb6` for `r/IAmA`."
    "mod_reason_by","unknown?",""
    "removal_reason","unknown?",""
    "id","string","The ID of the submission (without the `t3_` prefix).
 Also see `name`."
    "is_robot_indexable","boolean","Will be `false` if the post was removed or deleted."
-   "report_reasons","unknown?",""
+   "report_reasons","array?","`null` if current user is not a mod of the submission's subreddit."
    "author","string","The redditor name.
 Possibly `[removed]` if the post was removed or `[deleted]` if the post was removed by the author."
    "discussion_type","unknown?",""
-   "num_comments","integer","The number of comments."
+   "num_comments","integer","The number of comments.
+May not match the number of visible comments."
    "send_replies","boolean","Whether an inbox message will be sent to you when the submission receives a new top-level comment."
-   "whitelist_status","string",""
+   "whitelist_status","string?","Known values: `no_ads`."
+   "parent_whitelist_status","string?","Known values: `no_ads`."
    "contest_mode","boolean","Whether the post is in contest mode or not."
    "mod_reports","unknown array",""
-   "permalink","string","The uri of the post without the domain.
+   "permalink","string","The URI of the post without the domain.
    E.g., `/r/IAmA/comments/erd8si/i_was_born_with_two_y_chromosomes_ama/`"
-   "parent_whitelist_status","unknown?",""
    "stickied","boolean","Whether the post is a 'stickied' post in the subreddit."
    "url","string","If a text post, it is the url of the submission.
 If a link post, it is the url of the link.
-Also see `permalink`."
+If `url_overridden_by_dest` field exists, this will be the same value as it.

+   Also see `permalink`, which is the same as this field but the path only."
    "subreddit_subscribers","integer","The number of subscribers in the subreddit."
    "created_utc","float","Unix timestamp of when the post was made.
 Will always be a whole number."
    "num_crossposts","integer","Crosspost count."
-   "media","unknown?",""
-   "is_video","boolean",""
+   "is_video","boolean","True if is is a video (including video gif) post.
+Otherwise, false.

+   This is false if the post is a crosspost to a video post."
    "spam?","boolean","`true` if the submission was removed as spam else `false`.

    This field is not available if the current user is not a moderator of the subreddit